Blog - Paros Photography Guide

-The Cyclades had been on my list of future photo destinations for a long time, and this May, after our two weeks on Crete, it was finally time to explore some of these beautiful islands.
-Maybe the most popular islands of the Cyclades are Santorini and Mykonos, which we intentionally skipped.
-They are too crowded for my taste.
-Instead, we made Paros our first stop, and in this article, I show you some of my favorite photo spots on the island.
+The Cyclades had been on my list of future photo destinations for a long time.
+In May 2022, after our two weeks on Crete, it was finally time to explore some of these beautiful islands, starting with Paros.
+In this Paros photography guide I show you my favorite photo spots on the island.

 How To Get to Paros